gsoules/MkDocs/digital-archive/docs/archivist/accessioning.md

     the most recent item number was around 16680.

 New Donation
-:   A donation of physical or digital items from a donor that was made starting around the year 2020 when the accessioning process
+:   A donation of physical or digital items from a donor that was made starting around the year 2020 when the accessioning and curating process
     described here was first implemented.
 The word "new" distinguishes these donations from those made prior to 2020.

+Primary Accession
+:   An accession that has one or more *sub-accessions*.
+Primary just means the entire original accession before it was
+    divided into sub-accessions.

 S3
 :   Cloud storage using Amazon's Simple Storage Service.
-S3 is an integral part of SWHPL's accessioning process.
+S3 is an integral part of SWHPL's accessioning and curating process.
     Learn more in the [tools section](#tools).

+Sub-accession
+:   A part of an accession that has been separated from the accession as a whole (the *primary accession*).
+    For example, if the accession for a new donation consists of a photo album, a packet of letters, and a variety of miscellaneous objects, an archivist might choose to create one sub-accession for the album, another for the letters, and a third for the rest.

+    A sub-accession gets its own *accession number* which is the primary accession number followed by a suffix.
+For example, if the primary accession number is `1234`, the sub-accession would be identified as `1234_01`, `1234_02`, `1234_03` and so on.

+    Utilization of sub-accessions is a key element of the Library's [backlog reduction strategy](#backlog-reduction-strategy).

+    Except where stated otherwise, a sub-accession is treated the same way as an accession with regard to the process.
+For instance, a sub-accession gets its own record in the **_Accessions_** table just like a *primary accession*.

 UA
 :   See *uncurated accession item*.